NCAS-CMS/cfdm/docs/source/tutorial.rst

    0

-The constructs that were *not* selected by a filter may be returned by the `~Consrtucts.inverse_filter` method applied to the result of the
+The constructs that were *not* selected by a filter may be returned by the `~Constructs.inverse_filter` method applied to the result of the
 filter:

 .. code-block:: python